 Ask for help when you need it

 This cannot be stressed enough.
 If you need a tutor, look for one.
 If you need to go to office hours for clarification on a topic or even help with a p-set problem, go see your teaching assistant or professor.
 If you’ve had a particularly tough day and need to talk it out with someone, look into Columbia and Barnard’s walk-in listening hours with Counseling and Psychological Services or The Rosemary Furman Counseling Center.

 Expectations are everything

 It’s good to set yourself to a high standard.
-It’s good to set goals for yourself, and to let those goals be the thing which motivates you to succeed.
+It’s good to set goals for yourself and to let those goals be the thing that motivates you to succeed.
 It’s not good, however, to let the outcome of your performance define your worthiness.
 No one will leave Columbia getting an A on every single assignment they submit or receiving every internship they apply for.
 Learning to focus on the process, not the product, is one of the surest ways you can help yourself stay happy and motivated, even in the face of disappointment.

 What if my Lit Hum/UWriting/First-Year Writing/First-Year Seminar professor is the literal WORST?

 Unfortunately, professors at Barnumbia are not all created equal.
 You’ll have some that you absolutely adore … but then it’s inevitable to stumble upon the odd one who you just can’t jibe with.

 If you find that you don’t mesh with your first-year Core/Foundations professors, take a deep breath and move on—you don’t have to agree with their methods of teaching to get something out of the class.
 Remember that you will only have them for one semester and that this is just a small portion of your college academic experience.